Sathwick-Reddy-M/Sign-Language-Recognition/README.md

 You can view the deployed version of the model [here](https://sathwick-reddy-m-sign-language-to-text-web-app-6j4rww.streamlitapp.com/)

+For a detailed explaination please refer [this](https://towardsdatascience.com/sign-language-to-text-using-deep-learning-7f9c8018c593) article

 ## Model Characterstics
 ### Input
 A grayscale ASL letter image of shape (28X28)